-Chapter 6: Losing Weight and Getting Fit is EASY
+Chapter 5: Losing Weight and Getting Fit is EASY

+So...
 I've been on prednisone, a steroid drug that unfortunately, eats away at your muscle, and is rigged to make you eat more and get fat too.
 People frequently put on dozens of pounds when on this for a few weeks.

 I've been on this for 7.5 of the last 8 years.

 On top of this, health has gotten in the way of my exercise.
-Where I used to shoot hoops 6 days a week, for years, chronic cramping and spasticity has limited my ability to roll in bed without debilitating pain, yet alone do much more.
+Where I used to shoot hoops 6 days a week, for years, chronic cramping and spasticity has limited my ability to even roll over in bed without debilitating pain, yet alone commit to regular exercise regimes.

 But despite this, I've maintained a healthy weight for a while now.
-After my first transplant, where I put on over 30kg, >65lb, and then after a right rib resection left me bedbound for months, I lost over 20kg again.
+After my first transplant, I put on over 30kg (around 65lb), but through slight changes to how I THOUGHT about my food, I managed to drop TOO much weight - to the point where I had to put some back on again.